Las Vegas Raiders: Founding of the franchise

-Max Winter, a Minneapolis businessman was among the eight proposed franchise owners in the American Football League.
+Max Winter, a Minneapolis businessman, was among the eight proposed franchise owners in the American Football League.
 In a move typical of the NFL owners who were frightened by the prospect of competition and continually obstructed the new league, they offered Winter an expansion franchise in the NFL.
 This was after the NFL had rejected Lamar Hunt's feelers, saying they were not interested in expansion.
 One of many obfuscations put forward by the NFL in its attempt to derail the AFL.

-After the AFL's first draft, in which players were selected for the then nameless Minneapolis franchise, Winter reneged from his agreement with the AFL owners and defected to the NFL with a franchise that started play in 1961 and was named the Minnesota Vikings.
+After the AFL's first draft, in which players were selected for the then-nameless Minneapolis franchise, Winter reneged on his agreement with the AFL owners and defected to the NFL, where he founded a franchise that began play in 1961 and was named the Minnesota Vikings.
 The Vikings were never an AFL team, nor did they have any association with the AFL.
 Many of the players (including Abner Haynes) that had been assigned to the UNNAMED and defunct Minneapolis AFL franchise were signed by some of the seven loyal remaining members of the AFL's 'Foolish Club'.

 The city of Oakland was awarded the eighth AFL franchise on January 30, 1960.
 Once the consortium of owners was found for the eighth franchise, the team was named the Raiders.
 Because many of the defunct Minneapolis franchise's originally drafted players were signed by other AFL teams, the AFL held an 'allocation' draft, in which each team earmarked players that could be chosen by the Raiders.

 The Minneapolis group did not take with them any of the rights to players they drafted when they defected to the NFL, because their first draft in that league was in 1961.
 The Raiders were not originally in Minnesota as some claim.
 They were a new, charter franchise in the American Football League.
 One reason they were so weak in the first few years of the AFL was that the other AFL teams did not make quality players available in the allocation draft.

 At the time, Oakland seemed an unlikely venue for a professional football team.
 The city had not asked for a team, there was no ownership group and there was no stadium in Oakland suitable for pro football (the closest stadiums were in Berkeley and San Francisco) and there was already a successful NFL franchise in the Bay Area in the San Francisco 49ers.
 The AFL owners selected Oakland after Los Angeles Chargers owner Barron Hilton threatened to forfeit his franchise unless a second team was placed on the West Coast.